Tomiris000/inf232-190103269/README.md

 My name is Tomiris
-I am 18 years old, I am a second year student of IP at the Suleiman Dimerel University.
+I am 18 years old, I am a second year student of IS at the Suleiman Dimerel University.
 I love reading books, drawing.